 If you like the size of the Vios but want the hatchback appeal, the Toyota Yaris gives you just that without breaking the 7-digit threshold.

 It has a familiar front fascia, almost similar to the Vios save for a chrome accent from the grille to the front bumper.
 Body dimensions are close too, only the Yaris is a bit longer.
-Under the hood is a choice between 1.3L gasoline engine that puts out 85 hp and 121 Nm of torque, or a 1.5L variant churning out 107 hp and 141 Nm.
-The base model is available in a 5-speed manual or 4-speed automatic while the top of the line only comes with automatic transmission.
+Under the hood is a choice between 1.3L gasoline engine that puts out 99 hp and 123 Nm of torque, or a 1.5L variant churning out 107 hp and 140 Nm.
+The base model is available in a 5-speed manual or in Continuous Variable Transmission (CVT) with sequential shift.

 Inside is a 5-seater cabin with manual air conditioning, a 7-inch touchscreen display with Bluetooth, voice control, and mirror link connectivity, while the top of the line model has the additional steering wheel with audio control.
 Dual front airbags and ABS with electronic brake force distribution and brake assist are also standard for all models along with Toyota vehicle security system.

 The Corolla Altis is a compact sedan that’s a bit more upscale than the Vios.
 It starts with a 1.6L gasoline engine under the hood, capable of 122 horses and 154 Nm of pull.
 A premium 2.0 V model is available, putting out 145 hp and 187 Nm of torque.
 The lower variants have a 6-speed manual transmission while the others rely on CVT.

 It can accommodate 5 people that would enjoy the automatic climate control available for non-base models.
 There’s also a 2-DIN CD/MP3/Radio with 6 speakers for entertainment that can be controlled with the multi-function steering wheel on the middle and top of the line variants.